WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 [↥ **Back to top**](#top)

-#### Compara: further details <a name="compara"></a>
+#### WormBase ParaSite Gene Trees: technical overview <a name="compara"></a>

-Compara is a pipeline, developed by the Ensembl project, which groups related genes into families and defines the evolutionary relationships between them.
+WormBase ParaSite uses a computational pipeline developed by the [Ensembl](https://www.ensembl.org) project to group related genes into families and define the evolutionary relationships between them.
 Below is a summary of the steps of the pipeline:
 1. A library of protein family Hidden Markov Models (HMMs) is used as a starting point.
 Gene sequences are scored against these models, giving a probability of how likely each sequence is to be a member of the corresponding family.
-The HMM library used in the Compara pipeline is based on the Panther and TreeFam databases.
+The HMM library used in the Compara pipeline is based on the [Panther](http://www.pantherdb.org/) and [TreeFam](http://www.treefam.org/) databases.
 2. Any proteins that were not classified into a family in the HMM search are then compared with each other by all-against-all BLAST.
 3. Any family with more than 400 members is broken down into smaller families (max 400 proteins).
 4. All of the protein sequences in each family are aligned against each other using efficient multiple alignment software.